-Most Christians I know, are not believers.
-Well, they are belongers, but not ‘real’ believers.
+Fortunately, most Christians I know, are not believers.
+They are belongers, of course, but not ‘real’ believers.
 See what you think.
-Here are just some of the things that tell me that most of my Christian friends and acquaintances really don’t believe their Bibles:
+The following are just some of the things most of my Christian friends and acquaintances don’t believe that tell me they are not true Bible believers and not true followers of Jesus:

-- The Best/Only Way to Heaven: If Christianity is the only true way to live in heaven, why aren’t they more diligently spreading the word.
+- Christianity is the Only Way to Heaven: If Christianity is the only true way to live in heaven, why aren’t they more diligently spreading the word.
 If Jesus’ teachings are so important, why don’t they give away their money and avoid marriage and children (as both Jesus and Paul taught).

 - Trusting Prayers for Healing or Prosperity: If God can heal, why don’t they really trust that and know that prayer is enough.